eavestn/reflections/mountains/alaska-2023.md

 On the drive over, drinking sugar free Red Bull and eating a "continental breakfast" (stale bread and questionable fruit stuffed in my small day pack), I tried to get the stoke going - but it wasn't there.

 "This is stupid.
 Why am I here?"
+I missed my family: my son, my wife.
+I missed my friends.

 During a red light - on the nearly empty, pre-rush hour Boulder street - I managed to get a selfie for the internet.
 Maybe _that_ would make me feel better: feigning excitement for other people.